Spanish yields dip as U.S. Fed outlook supports riskier assets

 * Spanish yields fall, Fed outlook underpins riskier assets

-Spanish bonds outpaced Italian paper, which was hobbled by the prospect of up to 9 billion euros of debt sales this week.
+Spanish bonds outpaced Italian paper, which were hobbled by the prospect of up to 9 billion euros of debt sales this week.

 Spain clawed back ground lost last week after below-forecast German sentiment and euro zone business sector surveys raised concern about the bloc's recovery.